lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 >
 {: .hands_on}

+**RNASeq samples quality check** generated 4 outputs:

+- **Pairwise comparisons of replicate** log(CPM) values.
+Data points more than 2-fold different are highlighted in red.
+- **Pairwise MA plots** (x-axis: mean log(CPM), y-axis log(fold_change)).
+- **Replicate Pearson correlation heatmap**.
+The heatmap gives an overview of similarities and dissimilarities between samples: the color represents the distance between the samples.
+- **Principal Component Analysis (PCA)**.
+It shows the samples in the 2D plane spanned by their first two principal components.
+Each replicate is plotted as an individual data point.
+This type of plot is useful for visualizing the overall effect of experimental covariates and batch effects.

 ![RNASeq samples quality check Graphs](../../images/full-de-novo/rnaseq_samples_quality_check.png)

 ## Differential expression analysis

+DESeq2 (Love et al. 2014) is a great tool for dealing with RNA-seq data and running Differential Gene Expression (DGE) analysis.
+It takes read count files from different samples, combines them into a big table (with genes in the rows and samples in the columns) and applies normalization for sequencing depth and library composition.

+DESeq2 also runs the Differential Gene Expression (DGE) analysis, which has two basic tasks:

+- Estimate the biological variance using the replicates for each condition
+- Estimate the significance of expression differences between any two conditions

+This expression analysis is estimated from read counts and attempts are made to correct for variability in measurements using replicates, that are absolutely essential for accurate results.
+For your own analysis, we advise you to use at least 3, but preferably 5 biological replicates per condition.
+It is possible to have different numbers of replicates per condition.

 > ### {% icon hands_on %} Hands-on: Task description
 > 1. **Differential expression analysis** {% icon tool %} with the following parameters: